 So, how do you choose the right life vest for your pets?

-Ideally, you should look for the following in an animal life vest:
+Ideally, it would be best if you looked for the following in an animal life vest:

 - A Proper Fit: Comfort and safety should go hand in hand when buying your pet a life jacket, and a proper fit will support both of those values.
 Remember, they will wear these quite often, and an improper fit could make life miserable for the foreseeable future.